yashgupta17402/Asic-Design-Flow/README.md

 #### As the activity suggests, intruction types are being indentified for the instructions provided.
 The 32bit code is identified to do so.
 Each instruction type has it's own instruction format.

-**What are instruction formats in RISCV?**

-Instruction formats can be considered as a 'contract' betwwen the assembly language and the hardware where, if the assembly language 'demands' to execute the instruction, the hardware knows exactly what to do with it.
-Therefore, there exists certain instructions and their respective format for the hardware to understand.
-They are made up of series of 0s and 1s depending upon their format, which includes the type of operation, location of data, etc.
+Instruction formats act as a blueprint connecting the assembly language and the hardware.
+When the assembly language issues a command, the hardware is programmed to execute it according to a predefined format.
+These formats are encoded in binary sequences, which define aspects like the type of operation and the data's address.
+The hardware relies on these sequences to correctly perform the requested tasks.

 There exists 6 types of instruction formats in RISCV.